provenance-io/provenance/x/marker/spec/12_transfers.md

 #### MsgTransferRequest

 A `MsgTransferRequest` bypasses the `SendRestrictionFn` and applies its own logic.
 A `MsgTransferRequest` only allows for a single coin amount, i.e. there's only one `Denom` to consider.
+It makes use of the [checkReceiverMarker](#checkReceiverMarker) flow.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'monotoneY'} } }%%